ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_free-form_shapes.md

 Tip: If you make a mistake, press Backspace to delete the last point.
 Press Esc to undo all new points.
 Press Esc again to exit digitizing mode.

-4Close the shape:
+4. Close the shape:

 - To close with the same type of point as the last entered – i.e. corner or curve – press Enter.
 - To close using a different type of point, mark the last on top of the first and press Enter.

 ![input00125.png](assets/input00125.png)

-5Optionally, digitize additional (internal) boundaries in the same way and press Enter.
+5. Optionally, digitize additional (internal) boundaries in the same way and press Enter.

 ![CreateFreeShape3.png](assets/CreateFreeShape3.png)

-6Define entry and exit points by marking two points outside the object boundary and press Enter.
+6. Define entry and exit points by marking two points outside the object boundary and press Enter.
 The Closest Join method (the default) automatically calculates closest join between objects while digitizing.
 When deactivated, entry and exit points need to be set manually.

 ![input00128.png](assets/input00128.png)

 Tip: If you choose to digitize entry/exit points manually, place them opposite each other on the boundary in order to minimize travel stitching.
 Then define the stitch angle to be perpendicular to the line between entry and exit points.

-7Mark stitch angles:
+7. Mark stitch angles:

 - If you are using Complex Fill, mark two points.